MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Osservazioni

-Dopo aver impostato questa proprietà `OnEnabledChange` , viene chiamato il metodo.
+Dopo aver impostato questa proprietà, `OnEnabledChange` viene chiamato il metodo.

 ## <a name="colecontrolsetfocus"></a><a name="setfocus"></a>COleControl:: SetFocus